SheLovesCode/StudyGroupWebApp/documentation/Coding Style Guide/Node.js Coding Style guide.md

 });
 ```

-### Method chaining
+### Method chaining:
-*One method per line should be used to chain methods.
+* One method per line should be used to chain methods.

 *Right:*